linupinto/FBGO-MLP-RGaussian-Edit/SRC/BN_ReLu_cifar_README.md

 - Uses standard normalized CIFAR data

 ### Manin highlight
--Thsis can be extented to any number of hidden layers and nodes.
+- Thsis can be extented to any number of hidden layers and nodes.